 I will show you how to decipher between them and then choose which one is right for you!

-First question.
-Are they dancing in a linear or circular fashion?
+First Question.
+Are they dancing in a circular fashion or more of a linear one?

 The Cuban style of salsa, the original style, moves in a more circular fashion.
 The couple dancing will also be stepping or breaking on the 1 count of the music but you will notice men engaging in playful little pauses and changes in timing with their feet.